Kyle-J13/proj-ai-ml/projects/HIGGS-classifiers/lin-reg/README.md

-# HW01 – Higgs Boson Classification
+# Higgs Boson Classification with linear regression

 This notebook implements logistic regression on the HIGGS dataset to classify particle collision events as either signal (Higgs boson) or background.